whyisitalwaysAna/whyisitalwaysAna/README.md

 </div>
 </br>

 Welcome to my profile!
 I'm a student, aspiring coder and full-time mother of tortoise.
-I am currently looking for an internship and working as an accountant-administrative for a [veterinary company](https://bigpaw.ru/).
 Thanks for visiting and I'd love to connect!

 <h2>Things I code with:</h2>
 <h3>🌵 Languages:</h3>